 It’s a comment on his times that Sir Earle Page lived a very full and busy public life centred on northern NSW without, as far as the accessible sources are concerned, noticeably dealing with indigenous issues.
 It’s now almost inconceivable that someone could sit in the national parliament for 40 years, become the federal health minister and deputy prime minister, and not deal with indigenous policy in some significant way.
 We honour the memory of notable leaders such as Earle Page by reflecting on what they achieved but also by reflecting on what they ignored.
 Page and his generation focused on the issues that they thought were important and we must do likewise.

 To most of Page’s contemporaries, the solution to Aboriginal problems was assimilation.
 Within a couple of generations at most, Aboriginal problems would cease to matter, the policy-makers of his era mostly thought, because Aboriginal people would disappear into the general Australian community.
-As they have since 1788, some descendants of Aboriginal people will doubtless continue to blend more or less seemlessly into wider society.
+As they have since 1788, some descendants of Aboriginal people will doubtless continue to blend more or less seamlessly into wider society.
 That will be their choice.
 It’s the choice made by most of the children and grandchildren of people who originally think of themselves as outsiders in a country such as ours.

 Most, though, of the people descended from Aborigines are now rightly proud of their heritage and conscious of their particular identity.
 Aboriginal ancestry, I suspect, has well and truly joined descent from a First Fleeter as a badge of being Australian.
-Over and above everyone’s right to be taken seriously and to be treated fairly, Aboriginal people have a stronger claim than anyone else to particular recognition and acknowledgment.
+Over and above everyone’s right to be taken seriously and to be treated fairly, Aboriginal people have a stronger claim than anyone else to particular recognition and acknowledgement.
 This is why indigenous affairs and Aboriginal policy are unlikely to figure less in our polity just because the indigenous issues of this era become less pressing.

 When he famously said that the treatment of Aboriginal people had “degraded us all”, former prime minister Paul Keating was onto something.
 Our forbears, of course, were never as bad as he insinuated.
 Although there had certainly been instances of killings as well as neglect and indifference, there had also been many attempts at friendship and inclusion at least according to the lights of the day.
 Governor Arthur Phillip’s original instructions from the British government included the injunction to live in amity with the native peoples.
 As early as the 1830s, after the infamous Myall Creek massacre, public outcry forced a trial of the perpetrators.
 White men were hanged for the slaughter of blacks.

 For at least a century though, Aboriginal people either lived on the fringes of Australian society or disappeared into it.
 Noel Pearson’s grandfather had fought for king and country in the First World War but was subsequently banished from his home for allegedly stirring up his kinsmen.
-The 1967 referendum, ostensibly about counting Aboriginal people in the national census, was really a belated acknowledgment that Aboriginal people could retain their identity and still be Australians.
+The 1967 referendum, ostensibly about counting Aboriginal people in the national census, was really a belated acknowledgement that Aboriginal people could retain their identity and still be Australians.
 Yet as “smoothing the dying pillow” gave way to assimilation, integration and then self-management; as overt racism gave way to paternalism and eventually to pride in the continued strength of a distinct Aboriginal identity and culture, Aboriginal people’s seventeen year life expectancy gap was an inescapable reminder that something was still seriously wrong.

 Why couldn’t a country which had given its other citizens such a good life also deliver to the original Australians comparable health, education, and employment outcomes?
 I suspect that Keating’s question nagged at John Howard who began his prime ministership rightly complaining about political correctness and the black armband view of history but ended it promising a constitutional referendum to acknowledge Aboriginal people.
 Pearson has frequently noted that the political left “got it” on issues such as dispossession and land rights while the political right “got it” on issues of substance abuse and welfare dependency.
 A historical understanding of dispossession and racism, though, he recently said, “was not the central insight needed to turn the disaster round”.
 The fact that Australia’s “most conservative leader” had eventually accepted the need for symbolic recognition constituted, said Pearson, “a lasting gain”.
 Due in large part to Pearson, the former government grasped that the most important failing in contemporary Aboriginal policy was not, actually, too little respect for Aboriginal values but too little respect for western ones.